panesofglass/tic-tac-toe/README.md

    - Real-time HTML updates pushed from server to connected clients
    - Updates include new board state, current player, and game status as HTML fragments
-   - Clients automatically update UI based on received events using data-star
+   - Clients automatically update UI based on received events using datastar
-   - fetch-event-source (included in data-star) facilitates the connection to the event stream
+   - fetch-event-source (included in datastar) facilitates the connection to the event stream
    - Ensures all players see the same game state

 6. **Game Logic**: